Albert Carnesale: University of California, Los Angeles

 Following the events of September 11, 2001, Carnesale initiated a seminar program named for the university's motto, Fiat Lux, which means "Let there be light."
 The program of 200 seminars was established to help students understand the events of September 11.
 The seminars enabled small, interdisciplinary groups of students to explore critical issues with faculty.
 Carnesale taught a seminar on national security.

-As chancellor, Carnesale oversaw the completion of a $3.1 billion fundraising campaign—at the time the most ambitious in the history of higher education.
+As chancellor, Carnesale oversaw the completion of a $3.1 billion fundraising campaign.
 He also launched the California Nanosystems Institute (CNSI), the Broad Stem Cell Research Institute, the Nazarian Center for Israeli Studies, and the Institute for Society and Genetics.
 Under his leadership, research funding from competitively awarded grants and contracts doubled, and UCLA formed more than 100 partnerships through Carnesale's "UCLA in L.A." initiative.
 During this time, the university took major steps toward transformation from a commuter school to a residential campus.
 From 1997 to 2005, UCLA completed or had under construction new housing for more than 4,600 undergraduate and graduate students.
 Other additions to the campus included the UCLA Santa Monica Medical Center, Broad Art Center and new buildings for health sciences, physics, engineering, and CNSI.
 In addition, Glorya Kaufman Hall, Haines Hall, and the Humanities Building were renovated.
 Construction began on the Ronald Reagan UCLA Medical Center.
 UCLA Athletics added 23 NCAA titles.